Café Passé

 Café Passé is the second album to be released by the Austrian group Erste Allgemeine Verunsicherung (EAV).
+It was released in 1981.

 This album was released in Germany on vinyl, cassette and CD, however it failed to chart.

 The album cover shows a picture of the band's members at the time, which were (from left to right) Walter Hammerl, Anders Stenmo, Nino Holm and Eik Breit on the top row and on the bottom is Marina Tatic and Thomas Spitzer.